-He is tired of losing and frustrated that he has to continue to carry his team without any help.
-The Packers are on the verge of not making the playoffs again despite having one of the best quarterbacks of all-time on their team.
+He was tired of losing and frustrated that he had to continue to carry his team without any help.
+The Packers were on the verge of not making the playoffs again despite having one of the best quarterbacks of all time on their team.

-Green Bay just traded one of their best defensive players in Ha Ha Clinton-Dix and during the off-season players like Jordy Nelson took their ball and went elsewhere.
+Not to mention, Green Bay had just traded one of their best defensive players in safety Ha Ha Clinton-Dix and players like wide receiver Jordy Nelson took their ball and went elsewhere during the previous offseason.

-It goes without saying the Packers and Aaron Rodgers are at a crossroads and it’s time for them to put up or shut-up.
-Rodgers turns 35 next month and may not have but a few good years left in the league.
+It goes without saying the Packers and Aaron Rodgers are at a crossroads and it’s time for them to put up or shut up.
+Rodgers turned 35 in December and may not have but a few good years left in the league.

 Now, there are some that say Rodgers is overrated and doesn’t deserve the praise he receives, but where would the Packers be without him?

-If they don’t make any changes this off-season, Green Bay may find out what it is like not to live in Mr. Rodgers neighborhood.
+If the Packers don’t make any changes this offseason, Green Bay may find out what it is like not to live in Mr. Rodgers neighborhood.